Knowledge base

 Create a new rule in Standard mode

-- Click the Add a rule button in Standard mode to create a new rule using a wizard/form:
+- Click on the button Add a rule in Standard mode to create a new rule using an assistant/creation form:

 - Once a filter is created, click on Continue to activate it.